Active electronically scanned array: Other advantages

 Since each element in an AESA is a powerful radio receiver, active arrays have many roles besides traditional radar.
 One use is to dedicate several of the elements to reception of common radar signals, eliminating the need for a separate radar warning receiver.
 The same basic concept can be used to provide traditional radio support, and with some elements also broadcasting, form a very high bandwidth data link.
 The F-35 uses this mechanism to send sensor data between aircraft in order to provide a synthetic picture of higher resolution and range than any one radar could generate.
 In 2007, tests by Northrop Grumman, Lockheed Martin, and L-3 Communications enabled the AESA system of a Raptor to act like a WiFi access point, able to transmit data at 548 megabits per second and receive at gigabit speed; this is far faster than the Link 16 system used by US and allied aircraft, which transfers data at just over 1 Mbit/s.
 To achieve these high data rates requires a highly directional antenna which AESA provides but which precludes reception by other units not within the antennas beamwidth, whereas like most Wi-Fi designs, Link-16 transmits its signal omni-directionally to ensure all units within range can receive the data.

-AESAs are also much more reliable than either a PESA or older designs.
+AESAs are also much more reliable than either PESAs or older designs.
 Since each module operates independently of the others, single failures have little effect on the operation of the system as a whole.
 Additionally, the modules individually operate at low powers, perhaps 40 to 60 watts, so the need for a large high-voltage power supply is eliminated.

-Replacing a mechanically scanned array with a fixed AESA mount (such as on the Boeing F/A-18E/F Super Hornet) can help reduce an aircraft's overall radar cross-section (RCS), but some designs (such as the Eurofighter Typhoon) forgo this advantage in order to combine mechanical scanning with electronic scanning and provide a wider angle of total coverage.
-This high off-nose pointing allows the AESA equipped fighter to employ a Crossing the T maneuver, often referred to as "beaming" in the context of air-to-air combat, against a mechanically scanned radar that would filter out the low closing speed of the perpendicular flight as ground clutter while the AESA swivels 40 degrees towards the target in order to keep it within the AESA's 60 degree off-angle limit.
+Replacing a mechanically scanned array with a fixed AESA mount (such as on the Boeing F/A-18E/F Super Hornet) can help reduce an aircraft's overall radar cross-section (RCS), but some designs (such as the Eurofighter Typhoon and Gripen NG) forgo this advantage in order to combine mechanical scanning with electronic scanning and provide a wider angle of total coverage.
+This high off-nose pointing allows the AESA equipped fighter to employ a crossing the T maneuver, often referred to as "beaming" in the context of air-to-air combat, against a mechanically scanned radar that would filter out the low closing speed of the perpendicular flight as ground clutter while the AESA swivels 40 degrees towards the target in order to keep it within the AESA's 60 degree off-angle limit.

 Limitations

 With a half wavelength distance between the elements, the maximum beam angle is approximately $\pm 45$°.
-With a shorter element distance, the highest field of view (FOV) for a flat phased array antenna is currently 120° ($\pm 60$°), although this can be combined with mechanical steering as noted above.
+With a shorter element distance, the highest field of view (FOV) for a flat phased-array antenna is currently 120° ($\pm 60$°), although this can be combined with mechanical steering as noted above.